 Around 6pm, say salaam alaikum to your tour leader and fellow travellers at the hotel, where we gather as a group for the first time to get to know each other and learn more about the adventures ahead.

-Your tour leader then ensures a big Moroccan welcome by arranging dinner.
+Your tour leader then ensures a big Moroccan welcome over dinner.

 Want to explore further?
 Secure pre-tour nights through your sales representative.

-Day 2 Discover the bustling souks and central square of Marrakech • Optional evening dance show
+Day 2 Explore the souks and central square of Marrakech • Optional evening dance show

-Join your tour leader this morning for an exploration of the city, which takes in: Koutoubia Mosque, the largest mosque in Marrakech; Djemaa El Fna, the main city square, packed with stalls and performers; and the souks, where you can meet the vendors and learn how to properly barter thanks to the guidance of your tour leader.
+Join a local guide this morning for an exploration of the city, which takes in: Koutoubia Mosque, the largest mosque in Marrakech; Djemaa El Fna, the main city square, packed with stalls and performers; and the souks, where you can meet the vendors and learn how to properly barter thanks with the assistance of your guide.

 Then enjoy free time in the afternoon for solo exploration.
 For a spellbinding evening, consider visiting Chez Ali restaurant to watch their nightly show, which combines traditional songs, dances, fantasia and even equestrian aerobatics.